Belangrijke dag voor GOUD...maar het echte vuurwerk komt straks voor Zilver! https://t.co/aqxjo6fe0B

 The first tulip in Europe was seen in Augsburg, in Germany, in 1559, and was imported from Constantinople -Turkey, where it had long been a favorite.
 Ten or eleven years after this the plant was in great demand in Holland and Germany.
-Wealthy burghers of Amsterdam sent direct to Constantinople for their precious bulbs, and paid extravagant prices for them.
+Wealthy burghers of Amsterdam sent directly to Constantinople for their precious bulbs and paid extravagant prices for them.

 |Two lasts of wheat||$ 179|

 |Four far oxen||$ 192|

 |Twelve fat sheep||$ 49|

 |Two hogsheads wine||$ 28|

 |Four tuns beer||$ 12|

 |Two tuns butter||$ 77|